ktp-forked-repos/swissues/README.md

-## Issues related to SWI-Prolog and its packages
+## Reason about issues related to SWI-Prolog and its packages

 The Prolog programs in this repository reason about the SWI-Prolog&nbsp;(+&nbsp;packages) **issues** that are filed on